DukeRobotics/robosub-ros/catkin_ws/src/controls/README.md

 Current State Topics:

   - ```/state```
-    + The current state of the actual robot, in global position, orientation, linear velocity, and angular velocity
+    + The current state of the robot or simulated robot, in global position, orientation, linear velocity, and angular velocity
     + Type: nav_msgs/Odometry
-  - ```/sim/pose```
-    + Current position and orientation of the robot in simulation
-    + Type: geometry_msgs/PoseStamped
-  - ```/sim/dvl```
-    + Current linear and angular velocities of the robot in simulation
-    + Type: geometry_msgs/TwistStamped

 ### Publishing

-We can choose to publish to either of these topics by changing the `mode` argument in the `controls.launch` file.
-It defaults to `robot`, but can also be `sim`.
+We can choose to publish to either of these topics by changing the `sim` argument in the `controls.launch` file.
+It defaults to `false` for the Arduino, but can also be `true` for the simulation.

   - ```/offboard/thruster_speeds```
     + An array of 8 8-bit integers [-128,127] describing the allocation of the thrusters sent to the Arduino